Microsoft Flight Simulator 2024: Reception

-Microsoft Flight Simulator 2024 received "generally positive" reviews according to review aggregator Metacritic, with several publications praising the game for its new features, enhanced visuals and landscape streaming features.
-Criticism was directed at long loading times due to the large influx of players causing server overload.
-This later resulted in players sitting in virtual queues for long periods of time when attempting to play the game.
-Flight Simulator head Jörg Neumann issued an apology in a YouTube developer stream that was posted on the day of the game's release, while Asobo Studio CEO Sebastian Wloch said that a database cache was "completely overwhelmed", causing loading issues and missing content.
-The issues led to the game receiving an "Overwhelmingly Negative" review rating on the Steam platform after its release, with media outlets including GameSpot suggesting that the game had been review bombed.
-The following day an update was posted to the official Flight Simulator support account on X, stating that more server capacity had been added, but there were continued issues accessing the game.
+Microsoft Flight Simulator 2024 received "generally positive" reviews according to review aggregator Metacritic, with several publications praising the game for its new features, enhanced visuals, and landscape streaming features.
+Criticism was directed at long loading times and missing content during launch, caused by high demand and server-side problems.
+Players encountered long virtual queues and, in some cases, could not reliably access the simulator.

+Flight Simulator head Jorg Neumann apologized in a developer video on launch day, while Asobo Studio CEO Sebastian Wloch said that a database cache had been overwhelmed, causing loading failures and missing content.
+The issues led to an "Overwhelmingly Negative" user-review rating on Steam shortly after release, with media outlets including GameSpot reporting that the game had been review bombed.
+Microsoft later stated that additional server capacity had been added while the team continued working on launch issues.

-In 2025, Microsoft Flight Simulator 2024 won the award for Best Technological Innovation at the 2025 Pégases Awards.
-It was also nominated in the category for outstanding Visual Excellence.
+In 2025, Microsoft Flight Simulator 2024 won Best Technological Innovation at the Pegases Awards.
+It was also nominated for Visual Excellence.